Pope Leo I: Papacy

-During Leo's absence in Gaul, Pope Sixtus III died (11 August 440), and on 29 September he was unanimously elected by the people to succeed him.
-Soon after assuming the papal throne Leo learned that in Aquileia, Pelagians were received into church communion without formal repudiation of their errors; he censured this practice and directed that a provincial synod be held where such former Pelagians be required make an unequivocal abjuration.
+During Leo's absence in Gaul, Pope Sixtus III died on 11 August 440, and on 29 September Leo was unanimously elected by the people to succeed him.
+Soon after assuming the papal throne, Leo learned that in Aquileia, Pelagians were received into church communion without formal repudiation of their heresy; he censured this practice and directed that a provincial synod be held where such former Pelagians be required to make an unequivocal abjuration.

-Manichaeans fleeing the Vandals had come to Rome in 439 and secretly organized there; Leo learned of it around 443, and proceeded against them by holding a public debate with their representatives, burning their books and writing letters of warning to the Italian bishops.
-His attitude was as decided against the Priscillianists.
+Leo claimed that Manichaeans, possibly fleeing Vandal Africa, had come to Rome and secretly organized there.
+In late 443, Leo preached a series of sermons condemning the Manichaeans and calling for Romans to denounce suspected heretics to their priests.
+Eventually, suspected heretics were brought to court, and likely under torture, they confessed to various crimes.
+By early 444, Leo announced to the bishops of Italy that the Manichaeans had been eradicated from Rome.
+According to his contemporary Prosper of Aquitaine, Leo exposed the Manichaeans and burned their books.
+He was equally firm against the Priscillianist sect.
 Bishop Turibius of Astorga, astonished at the spread of the sect in Spain, had addressed the other Spanish bishops on the subject, sending a copy of his letter to Leo, who took the opportunity to write an extended treatise (21 July 447) against the sect, examining its false teaching in detail and calling for a Spanish general council to investigate whether it had any adherents in the episcopate.

-From a pastoral perspective, he galvanized charitable works in a Rome beset by famines, an influx of refugees, and poverty.
-He further associated the practice of fasting with charity and almsgiving particularly on the occasion of the Quattro tempora, (the quarterly Ember days).
+From a pastoral perspective, he energized charitable works in a Rome beset by famines, an influx of refugees, and poverty.
+He further associated the practice of fasting with charity and almsgiving, particularly on the occasion of the Quattuor tempora, (the quarterly Ember days).
 It was during Leo's papacy that the term "Pope", which previously meant any bishop, came to exclusively mean the Bishop of Rome.

 Papal authority

 Leo drew many learned men about him and chose Prosper of Aquitaine to act in some secretarial or notarial capacity.
 Leo was a significant contributor to the centralisation of spiritual authority within the Church and in reaffirming papal authority.
-In 450, the Byzantine Emperor Theodosius II, in a letter to Pope Leo I, was the first to call the Bishop of Rome the Patriarch of the West, a title that would continue to be used by the popes up until as recently as 2006.
+In 450, the Byzantine Emperor Theodosius II, in a letter to Pope Leo I, was the first to call the Bishop of Rome the Patriarch of the West, a title that would continue to be used by the popes through the present days (only interrupted by a brief period between 2006 and 2024).